- Clinical science

 - : may also present with muscle weakness and bulbar paralysis

 The differential diagnoses listed here are not exhaustive.

 - The prognosis is dependent on the form of poliomyelitis.

 - In the abortive and nonparalytic forms, complete recovery without complications occurs within 2 weeks.

 - In the paralytic form, the most serious short-term risk is death due to diaphragmatic involvement.
 After recovery, most patients have residual deficits, including muscle weakness or contractures and muscle pain.

 - Post-polio syndrome may lead to muscle weakness and pain decades after polio infection.

-- The inactivated poliovirus vaccine (IPV) is recommended for childhood immunization in the United States and most high-income countries.
+- The inactivated poliovirus vaccine (IPV) is recommended for childhood immunization in the US and most high-income countries.